3-Step Guide to Plumbing Services Consultation During the COVID-19 Pandemic

 Disinfect the Area

-When the plumbing service is done, conduct a thorough cleaning and disinfecting of the work area, including surfaces and areas where the plumber has been to.
+When the plumbing service is done, conduct a thorough cleaning and disinfecting of the work area, including surfaces and areas where the plumber has been.
 The recommended area to clean for the safety of the household is 6 feet around the work area and the plumber’s path.

 Work With a Dependable Plumbing Contractor